Ä¢¹½ÊÓÆµ

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.17% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Atwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.01% of adults 25 and older in Atwood have a college degree.
+In terms of college education, Atwood is nearly on par with the US average for all cities of 21.84%: 19.01% of adults 25 and older in Atwood have a bachelor's degree or advanced degree.

 The per capita income in Atwood in 2022 was $37,402, which is upper middle income relative to Kansas and the nation.
 This equates to an annual income of $149,608 for a family of four.
 However, Atwood contains both very wealthy and poor people as well.